The Cost of Perfection for Matchings in Graphs: Extreme Cases

+it follows that $Q'_{M,P}$ is compact, since it is the continuous image of a compact set.
+This concludes the proof. \end{proof}

 We defined $\eta(G)$ for a graph $G$ which has a perfect matching.
 By definition $0 \leq \eta(G) \leq 1$.
 In order to get used to the definition of $\eta$, we characterize the graphs that attain the extreme values of $\eta$.
-We start by characterizing the graphs $G$ with $\eta(G) = 1$.
+First, we characterize the graphs $G$ with $\eta(G) = 1$.

+\begin{thm} A graph $G$ has $\eta(G) = 1$ if and only if all connected components of $G$ are $K_{2n}$ or $K_{n,n}$ for $n \geq 1$. \end{thm} \begin{proof} Sumner~\cite{sumner79} showed that a graph $G$ satisfies that every maximal matching is a perfect matching if and only if every connected component of $G$ is a $K_{2n}$ or $K_{n,n}$ for $n \geq 1$.
+Therefore, it suffices to show that $\eta(G)=1$ if and only if every maximal matching of $G$ is a perfect matching.